Meet the People Posting Photos of 'Banned Grandmas' to Protest the Travel Ban

 “I feel tired of being cast aside and of being forced to prove my humanity at every turn,” she said, adding she hasn’t seen her family in a decade.
 “We don’t recognize this country anymore, and it's a terrifying feeling.”

-Kia Hamadanchy, a 31-year-old Irving, California, Democrat running for Congress in Orange County said he sees the ban as destroying America's image as a "shining beacon of hope for everyone," but that there's power in granny pictures.
+Kia Hamadanchy, a 31-year-old Irvine, California, Democrat running for Congress in Orange County said he sees the ban as destroying America's image as a "shining beacon of hope for everyone," but that there's power in granny pictures.

 “I think it helps show who we actually are,” he said.
 "Donald Trump can go out there with his rhetoric, but everyone loves their grandmother and this shows who he’s actually keeping out.”